 Lush, green fields, hilly peat bogs and compact cities dot Ireland’s landscape.
 This beautiful island sits directly west of Great Britain, in the Atlantic Ocean.
 Great Britain previously ruled Ireland, but the country claimed its independence in a bloody revolution in 1922.

 The Irish have a rich cultural heritage.
 Many of the people who live here are devoutly religious, but the younger generation are less so .
-The Catholic Church operates many schools and hospitals but this is changing.
+The Catholic Church operates many schools and hospitals but this is rapidly changing.
 People gather in pubs, or bars, to visit, sing and tell stories.
 Many Americans have Irish ancestry and love to visit Ireland.
 Over 33 million Americans (10%) of the American population claim to have Irish ancestry.

 Fun Facts about Ireland for Kids